 2. Arrange images the way you want to slice them.
 In this case, I place the heart on top of the square.
 Click on the "Slice" buttons located at bottom of the Layers panel and delete unwanted results.

 - Remember that "Slice" only works with two layers at the time.

 - If you slice text against an image, you can't edit the text.
 Therefore, before "Slicing" make sure your text looks the way you want it.

 You Did it!

-If you followed along with this tutorial and want to put in practice everything you’ve just learned; CONGRATULATIONS you are a Slice Master!
+If you followed along with this tutorial and want to put into practice everything you’ve just learned, CONGRATULATIONS, you are a Slice Master!

 Do you know it takes me over 25 hours to complete a single Cricut article?
 I know, it’s crazy!
 But I like to make sure that you understand EVERYTHING!

 I would appreciate your support on Instagram / Pinterest / YouTube / as I am trying to grow my audience to keep producing great content!